damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 - GitLab Default: `'/images/default-blog-image.png'` (purple background and the Tanuki logo)
 - Blog Default: `'/images/blogimages/gitlab-blog-cover.png'` (purple background, the Tanuki logo and "GitLab")

+#### Creating GIFs
+{: .no_toc}

+Animated GIFs are very useful to illustrate short dynamic processes, which might be easier to understand with this kind of resource.
+There are a few ways to create animated GIFs, one of them is via [Giphy Capture], a light-weight app for Mac.

+Avoid GIFs with a huge file size, they will be difficult to load for users with bad internet connection.
+In those cases, you can either cut the GIFs in smaller pieces, or record a video, or use a sequential image (e.g., the ones used in [this post][gifs-post]).

 ### GitLab Specific Terms